Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 Conclusion

 Our journey began with the architecture's elegance—a layered stack where the Client Layer democratizes access, the SDK orchestrates state machines via AnteHandlers and MsgServices, CometBFT enforces <6s finality with PoLC safeguards, and IBC bridges zones through Merkle-verified packets.
 These components interlock seamlessly in theory, but in practice, Go's unordered iterations erode determinism, ABCI's gasless hooks enable O(n^2) exhaustion, and weak validations bypass signer checks, as vividly demonstrated in Crytic's "(Not So) Smart Cosmos" PoCs.
-The nine patterns there—incorrect signers to missing error handlers—mirror broader ecosystem flaws, from Sei forks to SuperNova overflows.
+The nine patterns there—incorrect signers to missing error handlers—mirror broader ecosystem flaws, from Juno halts to SuperNova overflows.

 Yet, Cosmos is not fragile—it's emergent and fixable.
 The ecosystem's resilience shines in rapid patches: SDK v0.53's enhanced collections for deterministic iterators, CometBFT v0.39's adaptive timeouts, and IBC v2.1's seq buffering.
 Interchain Security (ICS) now shields 45 consumer chains, borrowing Hub validators to mitigate per-chain risks.
 Audit platforms like Code4rena have democratized discovery, surfacing 50+ ZetaChain mediums alone, while tools like Slither-Cosmos and go-fuzz empower proactive hunts.